 Any member of staff who receives a report, overhears something, or otherwise notices any sign, however small or seemingly insignificant, that a young person has become or may be becoming infatuated with either themselves or a colleague, should immediately report this to the headteacher or DSL.
 In this way appropriate early intervention can be taken which can prevent escalation and avoid hurt, embarrassment or distress for those concerned.

-- report any indications (verbal, written or physical) that suggest a pupil may be infatuated with a member of staff - always maintain professional boundaries put action plans in place where concerns are brought to their attention
+- report any indications (verbal, written or physical) that suggest a pupil may be infatuated with a member of staff - always maintain professional boundaries

 Senior managers should: